dtudk/pythonsupport-page/docs/install/macos/automated.rst

     #.
         Follow the script instructions.
-        You might get asked for permissions and your password to make changes on your Mac.
-        Please grant permission.
-Note that your password will not be shown while typing it.
         Once the script has finished, Python and Visual Studio Code will be ready to use.

         .. note::